• Skip to main content

 Spiced Persimmon Bread

-This persimmon bread with a hint of autumn spice and orange makes a delicious seasonal snack.
-It is light and fluffy, contains pecans for crunch and is super quick and easy to make.
+This persimmon bread with a hint of autumn spice and orange makes a delicious seasonal snack or breakfast.
+It's moist, a little fudgy, not overly sweet, quick and easy to put together.

 Print Pin Rate